Bug report #11954

 The output shows that the map is rotated as expected, but the scale set by Atlas appears to key off of the unrotated map, so the effective margin on the item is larger than it should be.

-#2 Updated by Spencer Gardner about 6 years ago
+#2 Updated by Spencer Gardner over 6 years ago

 Perhaps I'm not qualified to answer, since I'm not as familiar with the code.
 But here are my thoughts in any case:

 It is likely that resolving #11912 would probably resolve my specific use case.
 Depending on how #11912 is implemented it seems possible that this could still be an issue even when #11912 is resolved.
 If a user has the option within Composer to either A) rotate the rendered map (current functionality) or B) rotate the map canvas (#11912) then this issue could still be present for users who opt for A.